-Describe one relevant precaution, other than eye protection and a lab coat, that should be taken to keep the risk associated with the chemicals used to a minimum.
-Explain your answer.
+Describe one relevant taken to keep the risk a associated with the ch emicals used to a mi nimum.
+Explain your answer

 [Total: 14]

 BLANK PAGE

 2 Dilute sulfuric acid, H2SO4(aq), can be electrolysed using platinum electrodes and a direct current.
 Hydrogen gas is produced at the cathode and oxygen gas is produced at the anode.
 The two gases are collected separately in burettes filled with dilute sulfuric acid placed over each electrode.